 and availability of data processed by Al systems to prevent unauthorized access, use, or disclosure.

-Ethical Use of Al Ensuring AI deployment aligns with
+Ethical Use of Al Ensuring Al deployment aligns with

-moral principles, respects human rights, promotes fairness, transparency, and accountability, and minimizes harm.

-Equity and Inclusivity Ensuring AI benefits are accessible to all individuals, regardless of socioeconomic status, geography, gender, ethnicity, or other characteristics.
+moral principles, respects human rights, promotes fairness, transparency, and all individuals, regardless of socioeconomic status, geography, gender, ethnicity, or other characteristics.